LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Option 2 – Check out the Analytics section

-The LinkedIn Analytics section is right below the section containing your profile picture, name, headline, and other information.
+The LinkedIn Analytics section is right below the section with your profile picture, name, headline, and other info.

 Step #1 Find the “Analytics” section.